Basic-Data-Infrastructure/developer-portal/available-components.md

 ### [Postman Collections](https://dev.ishare.eu/demo-and-testing/postman.html)

 This link provides access to a set of tools called Postman collections, which are used to manually test how iSHARE APIs work within the BDI architecture.
-If you’re new to Postman, think of it as an application that lets you simulate how different software systems communicate with each other by sending and receiving data through APIs.
-In these collections, you’ll be pretending to be a company called “ABC Trucking,” using a special digital key that allows you to interact with the system as if you were that company.
+Postman is a popular API development and collaboration platform that allows developers and teams to design, test, document, and share APIs efficiently.
+It provides an intuitive interface for sending HTTP requests, examining responses, and automating API workflows through collections.
+In the collections provided here, you’ll be pretending to be a company called “ABC Trucking,” using a special digital key that allows you to interact with the system as if you were that company.
 This is a safe way to try out the APIs and see how they work.

 ### [iSHARE Authorization Registry](https://github.com/iSHAREScheme/AuthorizationRegistry)